 A service can be held with an urn present following a cremation.
 These types of services allow family and friends to gather at places of worship, cemeteries, homes, and other locations.
 If your family wishes to have either a private viewing or a formal visitation with the body present, we will assist you with those arrangements before the cremation takes place.

 A funeral or memorial service should be a reflection of the life being remembered.
 J. Henry Stuhr is committed to working with each and every family to meet their needs, respect their financial abilities, and to enable the family to grieve in the way which helps them move forward.
-But, it does not end there.
-We are committed to the provision of quality and long-standing aftercare.

 Your Funeral Director is well-versed in the laws and regulations regarding cremation and will assist you in making sure your decisions and the services you select are handled efficiently and effectively.